MisterMackey/ArgumentParser/README.md

 	// Positional argument positions must form a sequence from 0..n-1 [Positional(0, "the amount of times to repeat")] public int RepeatTimes {get; set;}

+	// To pass a value here, use the default format that .net expects
+	// example: 2025-05-05T12:00:00Z or "2025-05-05T12:00:00 +02:00"
+	// make sure to quote the value if it contains spaces or special characters [Option(shortName: "t", longName: "TimeStamp", description: "The timestamp to use", required: false)] public DateTime TimeStamp { get; set; }
 }
 ```